Serving Gifted, Talented, and Highly Capable Students

 Many of the students at Pioneer love putting their skills to the test by taking part in various educational competitions.
 We're so proud of our Pioneer kids for the hard work and practice they put into these.

 Their efforts pay off and our students have earned multiple awards over the last several years.
 Here are a few recent ones.

-Every year since 2006 - 1st Place at Math is Cool Regional Chapionship
+Every year since 2006 (minus during COVID) - 1st Place at Math is Cool Regional Championship

 May 2016 - 1st Place at Invent Washington State Competition (Grades 1-4)

 May 2016 - Best of Show - Invent Washington State Competition (Grades 1-4)